 Finding Beautiful Places to Stay in the Dominican Republic

 Using Expedia, Booking, or home rental platforms like Vrbo and Airbnb, are excellent ways to really enjoy a new city or town.
-And we highly recommend staying in accommodation like this, especially as an alternative to the resort scene.
-No shade to resorts, but sometimes they can often feel more industrial and disconnected.
+And we recommend staying in independent accommodation like this, especially as an alternative to the resort scene.
+No shade to resorts, but sometimes they can often feel more industrial, sterile, and disconnected.
 Boutique hotels, eco-lodging, and home rentals can offer:

-- More space than just a bedroom because you usually get extra amenities such as a kitchen, living room, pool, etc. all to yourself, among other forms of extra personalized attention.
+- More space than just a bedroom because you can get extra amenities such as a kitchen, living room, pool, etc. all to yourself, among other forms of extra personalized attention.

 - Better value for your money.